Abeyta History, Family Crest & Coats of Arms

 Abeyta Settlers in United States in the 20th Century

-- Antonio Abeyta, aged 32, who emigrated to San Diego, California, in 1923
+- Antonio Abeyta, aged 32, who immigrated to San Diego, California, in 1923

-- Clotilde Abeyta, aged 20, who emigrated to the United States from St Jacut, France, in 1923
+- Clotilde Abeyta, aged 20, who immigrated to the United States from St Jacut, France, in 1923

 - Narciso Platero Abeyta (1918-1998), American Navajo painter and silversmith